Functions of behavior

 According to B.F.
 Skinner, there is a reason why individuals behave in a certain way.
 It is important to understand the function of the behaviour so we can alter the way we react to these behaviors to decrease inappropriate behaviours and increase good behaviors.

 Sensory / Automatic

-Behaviours with an automatic function have to do with our 5 senses and we engage in these behaviours because it simply feels good.
-It may or may not have a social input from others.
+Behaviours with an automatic function have to do with our 5 senses and we engage in these behaviours because THEY simply wakes us feels good.
+It may or may not have social input from others.

-Examples: a child may like to pick their nails or slides fast down the slide or jumping on the trampoline , repeating certain sounds/ singing songs, flapping their hands, or being squeezed tightly by mum
+Examples: a child may like to pick their nails or slides fast down the slide or jumping on the trampoline , repeating certain sounds/ singing songs, flapping their hands, or being squeezed tightly by his or her mum

 EScape / Avoidance

-These behaviours allow the individual to escape or avoid an unpleasant situation.
+These behaviours allow the individual to escape from or avoid an unpleasant situation.

 Examples: skipping a disliked song on a playlist, swiping things onto the floor, procrastinating doing homework by talking to friends, asking to go to the toilet in the middle of class, spitting out broccoli, covering ears when a child hears fireworks.